InternetOfNFT/multilayernft/README.md

 # SETUP FILE
 To install the program as setup, enter the debug folder in the Multilayer NFT 1.0 folder.
 You can install it with Setup.exe

+# FOR MEMBERS OF OUR NFT COMMUNITY
+The png versions of your NFTs are also in the folders between the files.
+You can access the contents by decoding them through the program.